-"Many will depart from the faith giving heed to seducing spirits which is at the core of this whole Mandela Effect issue." ~Steve Quayle
+"Many will depart from the faith giving heed to seducing spirits which are at the core of this whole Mandela Effect issue." ~Steve Quayle

 In case you are not aware of what the Mandela Effect is, it can be defined as occurrences when people see changes in their realities that don't match up with their memories.
 These occurrences were named the "Mandela Effect" because a great number of people seem to remember that Nelson Mandela died in prison in the 1980's according to their memories even though it is recorded that Nelson Mandela died on December 5th, 2013.

-This phenomenon has become an extremely popular topic on youtube and facebook in recent months.
+This phenomenon has become an extremely popular topic on Youtube and Facebook in recent months.
 People are posting numerous videos and looking at all sorts of material in popular culture and noticing apparent changes from what they had previously remembered.
-People believe they have noticed that changes may have occur in music lyrics, famous movie lines, product logos, and even in holy scripture.
+People believe they have noticed that changes may have occurred in music lyrics, famous movie lines, product logos, and even in holy scripture.
 If you google "Mandela Effect videos" you will find seemingly endless videos which share about how these things in popular culture have supposedly changed and people don't remember them the way they are seeing them now.